Updated May 2026

 Is an eSIM better than buying a local SIM in Malaysia?

 For most short trips, yes.
 An eSIM is quicker, cleaner, and lets you land with data already working.
-A local SIM can still be better value if you are staying longer and want a Malaysian number.
+A local SIM can still be better if you are staying longer, need a Malaysian number, or want maximum local prepaid value.

 How much data do I need for Malaysia?

-For most travellers, 3GB to 10GB is enough for one to two weeks in Malaysia if you are mainly using maps, messaging, ride apps, bookings, and normal browsing.
-Heavier users should step up to 10GB, 20GB, or an unlimited-style plan.
+For most travellers, 3GB to 10GB is enough for one to two weeks if you mainly use maps, messaging, ride apps, bookings and browsing.
+Choose 20GB or more if you plan to hotspot, work remotely, stream, upload video or travel for several weeks.

 Can I set up my Malaysia eSIM before I fly?